MMA Rumors: Daniel Cormier Reveals Two Potential Opponents For His Last UFC Fight

 — Bloody Elbow (@BloodyElbow) October 12, 2018

 When he defeated Stipe Miocic at UFC 226, Daniel Cormier called out Brock Lesnar.
-The WWE superstar immediately entered the Octagon, shove Cormier, and engaged in a heated exchange of words.
+The WWE superstar immediately entered the octagon, shoved Cormier, and engaged in a heated exchange of words.
 Bringing Lesnar back to the Octagon will not only be good for Cormier’s purse but also for the UFC.
 As of now, Lesnar is under the USADA anti-doping program and could return in early 2019.

 Meanwhile, despite their unpleasant past, Daniel Cormier still considered the potential rematch with Jon Jones as the fight that matters to him the most.
 Jones defeated Cormier twice, but their last fight was overturned to a no contest after “Bones” tested positive for performance-enhancing drugs.
 After serving a lengthy suspension, Jones is set to fight again in the Octagon, facing Alexander Gustafsson at UFC 232 for the soon-to-be-vacant UFC light heavyweight title.
-Beating Jones before officially hanging up the gloves will undeniably cement Cormier’s status as one of the greatest fighters in MMA history.
+Beating Jones before officially hanging up the gloves would undeniably cement Cormier’s status as one of the greatest fighters in MMA history.